uvarc/rc-learning/content/courses/fortran_introduction/primitive_types.md

 ### Character

 Characters used in Fortran code are [ASCII](http://www.asciitable.com/).
-Fortran supports Unicode to a very limited extent; it is available only in comments and printing and uses the [Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set), which does not support all features of Unicode.
+Fortran supports Unicode to a very limited extent; it is available only in comments and printing and uses the [Universal Coded Character Set](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set), which does not support all features of Unicode, and not all compilers support this.
-A character has a fixed length that must be declared at compile time The default length is 1, representing a single symbol.
+The length may be declared at compile time with a default length of 1, representing a single symbol.
+The Fortran 2003 standard introduces a variable-length character (string).
-Fortran 2008 has a variable character length but this is beyond our scope.

 ## Literals